Football at the Summer Olympics: 1920s and the rise of Uruguay

 During the 1920 final against Belgium, the Czechoslovakia national football team walked off the field to protest the refereeing of John Lewis and the militarised mood within the stadium in Antwerp.
 This would be the final all-European football competition at the Olympic games, with Egypt, the United States, and Uruguay participating in 1924.
-With teams from new regions the quality of play increased, as did fan interest.
+FIFA organized the 1924 edition, desiring to create a true world championship for the first time; they implemented their own rules and opened the tournament up to professional player participation.
+With teams from new regions, the quality of play increased, as did fan interest.
 Uruguay dominated the tournament, winning their four games by a combined score of 15-1: the final was a 3–0 victory over Switzerland.
 In 1928, football was the most popular event at the games and the final was an all-South American affair.
 Because no other major international tournament existed yet, Uruguay defeated Argentina 2–1 in what David Goldblatt says was "football's first world championship".
-After these tournaments, FIFA realized that the Olympic movement prevented nations from competing on an equal footing and, given that the Olympics only permitted amateurs to participate, did not represent the true strength of the international game.
-The popularity of international soccer gave FIFA the incentive to create an international tournament, and FIFA began organising the World Cup.
+After the success of these tournaments, and not being in agreement with the Olympics on whether they should continue to allow professional player participation, FIFA decided to take their successful world championship model and go independent, now that they had the money and political status to do so, and created the World Cup.